Nakeyan/Nakeyan/README.md

 # Hi! i'm ナケヤン-君
-I'm a Polish gay, I've been programming for about 2/3 years now.
+I'm a Polish gay and demiboy! :}, I've been programming for about 2/3 years now.
 I started with HTML and later CSS, and right now I'm learning C++.
 I also like to play video games.

 # Programming Languages
 HTML